 We know it’s a lot to keep track of, so we’ll keep updating this guide with what you need to know about getting a booster or third dose here in Southern California.

 (If you still have a lingering question after reading through this guide, ask us below.
 And remember – COVID-19 vaccines, including boosters and third doses, are free and available to everyone, regardless of immigration status or if you have health insurance).

 A booster is an additional COVID-19 vaccine shot you get after you complete the primary series.
 (For Pfizer and Moderna recipients who aren’t immunocompromised, the primary series is your first two shots; for Johnson & Johnson, it’s that first shot..
 If you are immunocompromised, there’s more to the primary series – we’ll get to that in a second)

 As for the makeup of the booster shots:

 - The booster for the Moderna COVID-19 vaccine is a smaller dose than the other two doses in the series (0.25 mL versus 0.5 mL).

 - The Pfizer booster is the same size as the first two shots in the Pfizer COVID-19 vaccine series.

 - The Johnson & Johnson booster is also the same volume – 0.5 mL – as the first dose.

-What’s A Third Dose?
+What’s An "Additional Dose" Or Third Dose?